akuity/kargo-advanced/README.md

 3. `git commit` the personalized changes
 ```
 git commit -a -m "personalize manifests"
+git push
 ```
-4. Create a guestbook container repository in your GitHub account.
-The easiest way to create a new ghcr.io repository, is by retagging/pushing an existing image with your github username:
+4. Create a guestbook container image repository in your GitHub account.

+The easiest way to create a new ghcr.io image repository, is by retagging/pushing an existing image with your github username:

 ```
 docker buildx imagetools create \